Longines Automatic Cal.22A 14ct 1952

 The hardwood presentation case shown in the photographs is included with this watch.

-Here we have a beautiful classic vintage wristwatch from one of the most collectable and highly regarded vintage watch brands and this watch will make an excellent financial investment as well as be something to treasure and enjoy!
+Here we have a beautiful classic vintage wristwatch from one of the most collectable and highly regarded vintage watch brands which will make an excellent financial investment as well as be something to treasure and enjoy!
 Longines is highly regarded for the quality and reliability of its movements and so this watch is completely practical for use as an everyday watch.
-So, as long as it is properly cared for and serviced every 3-4 years, it will easily last another lifetime.
+As long as it is properly cared for and serviced every 3-4 years, it will easily last another lifetime.
 This watch carries a great deal more style, individuality and panache than a new watch, and to buy the same quality today would cost at least three or four times the price you see here.

 Whichever way you may wish to view this watch, as each year goes by and the world market for fine vintage gold watches grows even larger, the limited supply and high demand mean prices will inevitably climb ever higher!